Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

 From this point, your application, from its backend, will request an access token, and use it to call the service API.

-#### Authentication
+#### Authorization

 Some Channel Partners may provide you with frontend SDKs to handle the Authorization Code Flow on your application's behalf, providing some extra features like checking your end-user's device network interface to avoid problems caused from it being connected to a WiFi network, for instance, since this flow relies on the mobile line connectivity for the operator to identify the end-user and authorize your application.

 The following samples show how to implement the flow without a frontend SDK with these premises:
 * Application's frontend performs an HTTP request to get a `code`, and provides a `redirect_uri` it wants such `code` to be redirected to.
 * Application's frontend will receive an HTTP redirect (status 302) and needs to be able to handle it.
 If it is a web application running on a web browser, the browser will natively follow the redirection.
-If it is not, in depends on the coding language and/or HTTP module or library used, or on its settings, how the flow will follow all the way to your application's backend through the mobile network operator authentication server.
+If it is not, in depends on the coding language and/or HTTP module or library used, or on its settings, how the flow will follow all the way to your application's backend through the mobile network operator authorization server.
 * Application's backend receives the `code` from this HTTP redirection, by publishing an endpoint in the given `redirect_uri`, and then exchanges it for an access token.
 The latter can be achieved by using a backend SDK as shown in the [Backend flow](#backend-flow).

-The authentication protocol used in Open Gateway for frontend flows is the OIDC standard Authorization Code Flow.
+The authorization protocol used in Open Gateway for frontend flows is the OIDC standard Authorization Code Flow.
 You can check the CAMARA documentation on this flow [here](https://github.com/camaraproject/IdentityAndConsentManagement/blob/release-0.1.0/documentation/CAMARA-API-access-and-user-consent.md#authorization-code-flow-frontend-flow).

 #### Requesting the authorization code from the frontend

-The following samples show how your application can trigger the authentication flow from the frontend either from code or by submitting a simple HTML form.
+The following samples show how your application can trigger the authorization flow from the frontend either from code or by submitting a simple HTML form.
 The same can be achieved from code in any other programming language with the ability to perform HTTP requests:

 ```ecmascript HTTP using JavaScript (ES6)
 let userPhoneNumber = "+34555555555";